ppy/osu-wiki/wiki/Score/en.md

 Image | Name | Effect
 :---:|:---:|:---
 ![Fruit][c300] | Fruit | A large fruit which is equivalent to normal Hit-circle or Slider's starting, repeating and ending point.
 Catching it is equivalent to perfect hit (shown as 300 on multiplayer and result).
-![Juice Drop][c100] | Juice Drops* (Slider Tick) | These large droplets signifies Slider's ticks, similar to the dots you see inside the sliders.
-It is compulsory to catch if you want to retain your combo.
+![Juice Drop][c100] | Juice Drops (Slider Tick) | These large droplets signifies Slider's ticks, similar to the dots (slider ticks) inside the sliders.
+It is compulsory to catch for combo.
 It is twice the size of Droplet (Slider Trails).
 30pt for successful capture (shown as 100 on multiplayer and result).
 ![Droplets][c50] | Droplets (Slider Trail) | These small droplets are slider trails.
-They form the trails of the slider and are smaller comparatively to Juice Drops*.
+They form the trails of the slider and are smaller comparatively to Juice Drops.
 10pt for each Droplets.
-If you not catching it, it'll decrease accuracy but doesn't break combo count (shown as 50 on multiplayer and result)
+It would decrease accuracy for not capturing but does not break combo count (shown as 50 on multiplayer and result)
-(None) | Miss Droplets | Droplets (Slider Trails) you fail to catch.
-Will not be shown in Results screen but is shown in server-side.
-Does not break your combo but decrease accuracy and lose one of the 50's score.
-Not considered a miss.(Not shown at multiplayer and result but shown as _Droplet Miss_ in website leaderboard)
+(None) | Miss Droplets | Droplets (Slider Trails) not caught.
+Not shown in Results screen but is shown in server-side.
+Combo will not be broken but will decrease accuracy and lose out one of the 50's score.
+Not considered a miss.
+Not shown at multiplayer and result but shown as _Droplet Miss_ in website leaderboard.
 ![Banana][cBanana] | Bananas | Spinner's equivalent.
 These pesky Bananas will become smaller as they fall towards the catcher.
 It is not compulsory to catch them.
-1100pt given, however this one follows spinner clear in standard which combines 1000 as bonus and 100 as spinning score.
+1,100pt given, however this one follows spinner clear in osu!standard which combines 1000 as bonus and 100 as spinning score.
-![Miss][c0] | Miss | Normal Fruit and Juice Drops* you failed to catch.
-Breaks your combo count.
-Given when failed to catch the Fruit/Juice Drops*.
+![Miss][c0] | Miss | Normal Fruit and Juice Drops not caught.
+Breaks combo count.
+Given when failed to catch the Fruit/Juice Drops.
 No score given and breaks combo.
 This can only be seen from the results screen.

 ### osu!mania

 Image | Name | Effect
 :---:|:---:|:---
 ![Rainbow 300][m500] | Rainbow 300 (MAX) | Perfect hit of the note or hold.
 Comparing to 300, getting this mark required dead-on accuracy to get it.
-Otherwise, you will get regular 300.
-If you manage to complete the beatmap with just this score, you will get 1 mil score (score limit).
+Otherwise, a regular 300 will be given.
+Completing the beatmap with just this score will give the maximum 1,000,000 score (1 million score limit).
 This is equivalent to _Marvelous_ in DDR term.
 ![300][m300] | 300 | Almost perfect hit of the note or hold.
-If you did not get MAX, you will most likely to get this because your timing is a bit off by a small amount.
-You can't hit the score limit when you get this mark.
+Maximum score limit cannot be achieved if this score was given.
 ![200][m200] | 200 | Slightly early or slightly late hit or hold.
 New players may get this mark a lot until they got accustomed to the mechanism of the conveyor, speed, buttons and the judgement area.
 ![100][m100] | 100 | Early or late hit or hold.
-It doesn't affect the HP bar at all.
+It does not affect the HP bar at all.
 ![50][m50] | 50 | Very early or very late hit or hold.
-If you did not release the hold, you will get this by default.
-This decreases HP, but not for a drastic amount.
+This score will be given for unreleased hold notes by default.
+Decreases HP, but not for a drastic amount.
 Does not break combo.
 ![0][m0] | Miss | Not hitting the note or holding the note using the correct keys.
-This will drastically drain the HP and breaks the current combo.
+Drastically drain the HP and breaks the current combo.

 ## Scoring